 - Talk to you on the phone or meet with you in person, once or many times

 - Go with you to the police station

 - Refer you to a lawyer

 Who are BARCC legal advocates?

 Legal advocates are lawyers and rape crisis counselors with specialized legal training.
-They work with hundreds of clients each year in more than 1,100 sessions.
+They work with hundreds of clients each year.
 They work with the police, district attorneys, courts, schools, and other providers to ensure that survivors get the best possible response.